-“Why?
-This allows you to truly identify whether one ad objective generates a better result than another even if it’s more expensive.”
+Charlie Patel of Ad Angles highlights that this method is great for “truly identifying whether one ad objective generates a better result than another even if it’s more expensive.”

 “For example, sometimes paying for a specific conversion further in the buyer journey can be more economical even if it’s at a slightly higher cost than paying for clicks.”

 “You won’t be able to compare apples to apples until enough data is generated through adequate ad spend.
 Though, be sure that the ads (copy and creative) and target audience are the same when using this bidding strategy.
 Thereafter, shift your budget to the objective with the best overall ROI.”

 Related: Facebook A/B Testing Tips: 12 Tips for Improving Your Tests